Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions: Experimental Results

 \section{Experimental Results}

-Throughout this section, we evaluate the performance of GnIES in recovering the equivalence class of the data-generating graph across a variety of settings\footnote{The code to reproduce the experiments can be found at \href{https://github.com/juangamella/gnies-paper}{\texttt{github.com/juangamella/gnies-paper}}.}.
-As such, the estimates produced by GnIES and the baseline methods will be a set of graphs, whose closeness with the true equivalence class needs to be measured.
+Throughout this section, we evaluate the performance of GnIES \rmj{in recovering the equivalence class of the data-generating graph} across a variety of settings\footnote{The code to reproduce the experiments can be found at \href{https://github.com/juangamella/gnies-paper}{\texttt{github.com/juangamella/gnies-paper}}.}.\ntext{ These include synthetic data (\autoref{ss:sim}) and two real-data settings consisting of biological data (\autoref{ss:real}) and data from a controlled physical system (\autoref{ss:light_tunnel}).}

+\rmj{As such, t}\ntext{T}he estimates produced by GnIES and \ntext{some of }the baseline methods will be a set of graphs, whose closeness with the \ntext{ground-truth graph or}\rmj{true} equivalence class needs to be measured.
 We use the metrics introduced in \citet{taeb2021perturbations} for this purpose, which we restate here:

 \begin{definition}[Metrics] Let $\bb{G}^\star$ be the true $\imec$ and $\hat{\bb{G}}$ its estimate.
 We define the \emph{true (false) discovery proportion} respectively as

 \end{definition}

 In the case where both the estimate and the truth are singletons, the TDP and FDP correspond to the true and false positive rates in terms of edges.
 The estimate and truth are equal if and only if FDP = 0 and TDP = 1.